EthanMerrill/WritingForTheWeb/README.md

     - [x] make it autoplay
 - [x] Make Contact Me Page
 - [x] Turn Resume into seperate page (I want to have a pop out section in Javascript!)

+## Day 8

+- [ ] collapsable content on resume page and post pages
     - [ ] Break articles up with a + sign or bullets or something
 - [ ] Make the about this site page Normal
 - [ ] Fix bottom Grid
 - [ ] Make a Cool D3 Background
+- [ ] Make links more visible
+- [ ] Add alt tags to images